If you’re pregnant, or suspect you might be pregnant, below is a handy list of pregnancy symptoms week by week.

 Pregnancy Week 39

 You’re probably feeling more frequent and stronger Braxton Hicks.
-This might even lead you to think labour is starting.
+This might even lead you to think labor is starting.
 These practice contractions usually stop once you move or rest.

-Keep a look out for a bloody show, which is a sign labour is definitely going to happen soon.
+Keep a look out for a bloody show, which is a sign labor is definitely going to happen soon.